wemake-services/safe-assert/README.md

     return sorted(numbers)
 ```

-How is it different to regular `assert`?
+How is it different from regular `assert`?
-It would not be stripped away with `-O` flag.
+The major one is that it would not be stripped away with `-O` flag.
 So, it still allows to write declarative checks that are safe in production.

+The second one is that you can compose it as any other regular function.
+Useful in conjuction with [`dry-python`](https://github.com/dry-python) projects.

+## Internals

-How does it work?
+How does it work internally?
 It internally raises `AssertionError` that is also used by `assert` itself.

+See [docs](https://github.com/sobolevn/safe-assert/blob/master/safe_assert/__init__.py) to learn more.

 ## License